mechthund/TrinityCore-3.3.5-data/README.md

-Карты для сервера Trinity-3.3.5 dbc, maps, vmaps, mmaps Для активации отредактировать файл worldserver.conf
+dbc, maps, vmaps, mmaps for TrinityCore

-Указать путь к директории Data
+For activation, edit the file worldserver.conf

+Specify the path to the  Data
-DataDir = "/home/<USER>/data/" может быть в любом месте как вам угодно
+DataDir = "/home/<USER>/data/"

-Активируем ммапсы
+Activate mmap
 mmap.enablePathFinding = 1

-Включаем геодату
+Turn on the geodata
 vmap.enableLOS    = 1
 vmap.enableHeight = 1
 vmap.enableIndoorCheck = 1